creyes-dev/fs_timestamper/README.md

 - Allow only time or only hours timestamp changes
 - Change filesystem entries timestamps using 4 different methods: fixed, original distance, sequential distance and random

-## New Features in Version 0.0.1
+## New Features

-- Just trying to make hello world work! bundle isn't friendly if you need to install a rubygem locally without uploading it first to git.
+- v0.1.2: It can assign and record assigned modified and last accessed timestamps in a linux filesystem using a fixed timestamp assignation method.

 ## Contributing